mg-e/mg-e/README.md

 # Hi there, I'm mg-e! 👋

 Welcome to my GitHub profile!
-I'm passionate about software development and love to create innovative solutions to challenging problems.
+I'm passionate about web development and love to create innovative solutions to challenging problems.

 ## 👨‍💻 About Me